uccross/skyhookdm-workflows/rook/README.md

 $ popper run -f workflows/run_query.yml -s _CLIENT=<client-hostname>
 ```

-This workflow runs queries over the TPC-H Lineitem dataset at 1%, 10%, 100% selectivity in Arrow (currently not supported) and Flatbuffer format and plots the run time of the queries against selectivity.
+This workflow runs queries over the TPC-H lineitem dataset at 1%, 10%, 100% selectivity in Arrow (currently not supported) and Flatbuffer format and plots the run time of the queries against selectivity.
 An example plot is shown below.
 It is recommended to deploy the client on a pod that doesn't host an OSD or MON to get the best results.
 This can be controlled by the `CLIENT` substitution variable given in the workflow.

 <img src="https://user-images.githubusercontent.com/33978990/94709227-20b04280-0363-11eb-9e39-6cb493018e51.png" height="300" width="450" />